MetaDocencia/SitioWeb/content/en/home/about.md

 author = "MetaDocencia"
 +++

+## Our vision
+**We work to make the production, communication, and application of scientific and technical knowledge equitable globally.**

+## Our mission
+**To advance innovation with a local perspective that responsibly builds scientific and technical capacities through the co-creation of networks, learning spaces, and accessible resources for Spanish-speaking communities.**

 <h2>Our vision</h2>
 <p>We work to make the production, communication, and application of scientific and technical knowledge equitable globally.</p>